Post-Processing with Photoshop

-For the past many years, I have been teaching post-processing classes and have been frequently requested to create an instructional book or video.
-While there are plenty of post-processing books and videos on the market, I want to create something more than a regular textbook and easy to follow instructional guide.
-This book does not intend to tell you the functions of all the menus and buttons in Photoshop, but a very concise, step-by-step guide of my post-processing workflow, the workflow I used to create every images of my portfolio.
+Over the years, I have taught numerous Photoshop post-processing classes and have been frequently asked to create instructional materials such as books or videos.
+While there are many post-processing resources available, I wanted to create something more than just a standard textbook or guide.
+My aim was to produce a concise, step-by-step guide detailing my personal post-processing workflow – the same workflow I have used to create every image in my portfolio.

-This book include my post-processing workflow using Photoshop, from the beginning to a final, presentable work.
-I will show you how to use Adobe Camera Raw, global and local adjustment in Photoshop, some powerful plugins like Nik Collection, and so on.
-I did not include the specialized techniques, like luminosity masking, panorama, stacking, and composite, let’s leave these to the next book.
+This book outlines my post-processing workflow using Photoshop, from start to finish, to create a final, polished image.
+I will show you how to use Adobe Camera Raw, apply global and local adjustments in Photoshop, utilize powerful plugins such as the Nik Collection, and much more.
+I have not included specialized techniques such as luminosity masking, panorama, stacking, or composite – those will be covered in a future book.

-Last but not least, I hope you enjoy the book as much as you enjoy photography!
+I hope you enjoy this book as much as you enjoy photography itself!